ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/service-service-order-status-and-repair-status.md

 ---
 # Service Order Status and Repair Status

 The **Status** field on the **Service Order** page and the service item repair status, which is represented by the **Repair Status Code** field on the **Service Order** page have a certain relationship in Service Management.
-The service order status reflects the repair status of all the service items in the service order.
+Stav servisní zakázky odráží stav opravy všech předmětů servisu v servisní zakázce.

 > [!NOTE]
 > These two status field are not related to the **Release Status** field on the service order header, which determines how the warehouse handles service items.